Do you want to make a difference in your community during these critical times?

 Our Youth Literacy Program works with K-12 students from low-income homes who are reading, writing, and/or spelling below grade level.
 Tutors provide students with free one-on-one phonics instruction twice a week using Orton Gillingham methodology and the Wilson Reading System.

-Upon satisfactory completion of the training course, trainees are assigned a student and commit to provide that student at least 60 free individualized literacy lessons.
+Upon satisfactory completion of the training course, trainees are assigned a student and commit to providing that student at least 60 free individualized literacy lessons.
 Tutoring usually takes place twice a week - some tutors see their children more frequently - at the child’s school during the school day.
 Lessons last about 50 minutes.
 Tutors may borrow phonetically controlled books and other materials from the Literacy Council library and are encouraged to call the project director or their practicum supervisor for advice.
 The project director and/or a practicum supervisor observe each trainee in the course of his or her tutoring.
-The trainee administers pre and post testing in phonological awareness, rapid naming, fluency, comprehension and spelling.
+The trainee administers pre and post-testing in phonological awareness, rapid naming, fluency, comprehension, and spelling.

 Please follow this link to volunteer with us: https://litcouncil.com/volunteer-roles/become-a-volunteer/

 Or you can send us an email to email@example.com